mrblasco/socratic-AI/Reviews/round_1/rebuttal_point_by_point.md

 - Regarding the missing information about the other experimental intervention, Table 2 now shows descriptives for both treatment groups.
 It also shows p-values from separate statistical tests of independence between variable and treatmnet assignment.

-- Regarding the propensity to update the guess, we [...]
+- Regarding the propensity to update the guess, we found no evidence that the treatment had an effect on this propensity.
+We report this analysis in footnote XXXX at p. xXXX.

-- Regarding the missing information in the methods, we now report the student-AI interaction metrics -- logs and number of words -- in a dedicated sub-section titled "Student-AI Interaction Metrics" in the Methods section (p. xxxx).
-We also discuss these metrics in the Introduction [xxxx].
+- Regarding the missing information in the Methods section, we now report the student-AI interaction metrics -- logs and number of words -- in a dedicated sub-section titled "Student-AI Interaction Metrics" in the Methods section (p. xxxx).

 > **Contrary to usual conventions, some results with a significance level greater than 0.1 are reported as significant.
 In addition, in some cases, the language used is not specific/detailed enough to correctly understand the analyses (Which analysis uses exactly which data or answers from the questionnaire?).
 In some cases, the methods used are only briefly named and may therefore not be reproducible (in particular bootstrap method, in some cases also regression models - which variables exactly have been included?).**